bestm80eva/FreeRTOS-eZ80F91/readme.txt

 + FreeRTOS/Source/portable/ZDS II/eZ80 contains the EZ80F91 port code.

-+ FreeRTOS/demo contains a pre-configured demo project for my Demo Applcation running on ZiLOG's EZ80F910300ZCOG Developer Kit using ZDSII Acclaim 5.2.1 Developer Environmen
++ FreeRTOS/demo contains a pre-configured demo project for my Demo Application running on ZiLOG's EZ80F910300ZCOG Developer Kit using ZDS II Acclaim 5.2.1 Developer Environment

 + See http://www.freertos.org/a00017.html for full details of the FreeRTOS directory structure and information on locating the files you require.